Ernst Ludwig Kirchner Biography | Oil Painting Reproductions

 The name signified the fact that they spanned the art of the past and present and derived inspiration from a variety of disparate sources.
-Kirchner was clearly inspired by Munch, Van Gogh and Gauguin, as well as primitive tribal art, but his use of rhythmic lines give his paintings an almost Art Nouveau quality.
+Kirchner was inspired by Munch, Van Gogh and Gauguin, as well as primitive tribal art, but his use of rhythmic lines give his paintings an almost Art Nouveau quality.

-Ernst Ludwig Kirchner evolved a distinctly angular style highlighted by bold, contrasting colors.
+Ernst Ludwig Kirchner evolved an angular style highlighted by bold, contrasting colors.
 Like so many other artists drafted into the infantry, Kirchner suffered a severe nervous breakdown and while convalescing in Switzerland he concentrated on Alpine landscapes as an antidote to the horrors of trench warfare.
 His postwar paintings grew more abstract, in 1933, his work was branded as "degenerate" by the Nazis and in 1937, over 600 of his works were sold or destroyed, in the time leading up to his gunshot suicide in 1938 in front of his home.